Call of Duty: Warzone Mobile: Criticisms

-Following its launch, Call of Duty: Warzone Mobile has faced backlash from players encountering various issues, leading to thousands of negative reviews flooding the Google Play Store.
+Following its launch, Call of Duty: Warzone Mobile faced backlash from players encountering various issues, leading to thousands of negative reviews flooding the Google Play Store.
 At one point, the game's rating plummeted to just 1.8 out of 5 stars on the Android platform.
-Some criticized the free-to-play FPS for its server connectivity issues, inconsistent framerates, and numerous glitches.
-In contrast, Warzone Mobile enjoys a much better reception on iOS, boasting a rating of 4.4 stars.
-The game performs more smoothly on iOS devices due to better optimization, despite still encountering some issues.
-While acknowledging its bugs and low-quality visuals, the majority of players on iOS are still finding enjoyment in the game.
+Some criticized the game for its server connectivity issues, inconsistent framerates, and numerous glitches.
+In contrast, Warzone Mobile enjoyed a much better reception on iOS, boasting a rating of 4.4 stars.
+The game performed more smoothly on iOS devices due to better optimization, despite still encountering some issues.
+While acknowledging its bugs and low-quality visuals, the majority of players on iOS still found enjoyment with the game.

 Downloads and sales

 By September 27, 2022, Warzone Mobile became the fastest pre-registered Activision Blizzard King mobile game on Google Play, reaching 15 million pre-registrations.
 It reached more than 50 million pre-registrations by February 28, 2024.

-Within just four days of its global launch, Warzone Mobile has surpassed $1.4 million in consumer spending, and garnered a lifetime revenue of $2.2 million.
+Within just four days of its global launch, Warzone Mobile surpassed $1.4 million in consumer spending, and garnered a lifetime revenue of $2.2 million.
 The US gaming market alone contributed 47% of the revenue with $1.1 million.